matushorvath/xzintbit/doc/Language.md

     # 4 = 2 + number of function parameters
     out [rb - 4]

-# function with two parameters and a local variable
 my_function:
     # reserve stack space for 1 local variable, var0
     arb -1